What people said about Games for the Brain...

 The Game You Can't Stop is co-created with Dominik Schmid.

-Mahjongg Solitare is by Thomas Weibel, used with permission.
+Mahjongg Solitare and Freecell is by Thomas Weibel, used with permission.
 Minehunter, inspired by Microsoft's Minesweeper, is by Erik Arvidsson and used here with permission.

 Thanks for the Chinese translation to Shan.
 Thanks for the Slovak translation to Emperror.